EX-XDRiVER/Chart-Documentation/unlocks.md

 - Gets the current player's beaten staff ghost count.
 Optionally provide a boolean to only count staff ghosts beaten with autodrift off. int  xdrv.GetBeatenStaffGhostCount(bool autodriftOffOnly)

+- Gets the amount of charts in a folder, on a specific difficulty. int  xdrv.GetChartCountInGroupAndDifficulty(string group)

+- Gets the amount of charts in a folder. int  xdrv.GetChartCountInGroup(string group)

+- Gets the amount of cleared charts in a folder, on a specific difficulty. int  xdrv.GetClearedChartCountInGroupAndDifficulty(string group, int difficulty)

+- Gets the amount of cleared charts in a folder. int  xdrv.GetClearedChartCountInGroup(string group)

 ]]--

 -- To set the text for an unlock condition: